Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

  0444

 29. Update the Layout.cshtml page

  ﻿Starting time = 11-27-2023 0401

 30. Mistakely I created three extra price fields
 31. To remove this i update the product class
 32. Re add migration

 0211

 33. Added images in the product folder

+  ﻿Starting time = 11-29-2023 1159

+34. Add the Ddetail view in the Customer > Views > Home